 The total annual Base Rent is predicated on a Building consisting of 60,000 total square feet multiplied by the applicable dollar amount per square foot as set forth above.
 The measurement and square footage of the Building is based on the final dimensions using an interior wall to interior wall building measurement.
 In the event that the square footage of the Building is less than said amount by more than 50 square feet, then, in such event, the Base Rent shall be adjusted by multiplying the final square footage of the Building by the applicable dollar amount per square foot set forth above.
 In no event shall the Building exceed 61,000 total square feet.
 In the event of an adjustment to the Base Rent due to the final square footage or an Allowance Deviation, the Base Rent set forth above shall be adjusted accordingly and the final Base Rent shall be evidenced by a written amendment to this Lease.
-Tenant shall make the first monthly installment of Base Rent (for the sixth month of the Term.
+Tenant shall make the first monthly installment of Base Rent (for the sixth month of the Term) on the date that this Lease is fully executed, which amount shall be credited against the Base Rent for the sixth month of the Term.
 Base Rent and Additional Rent (as defined herein) are collectively referred to as "Rent".

 The Base Rent shall be payable monthly in advance on the first day of each month to Landlord in readily available funds, at the address set forth above, or to such other party or at such other place as Landlord may from time to time in writing designate.
 With the exception of the Base Rent for the sixth month, no rental shall accrue or become due until the Commencement Date; provided, however, no Base Rent shall become due until the sixth month of the Term.
-After the Temporary Certificate of Occupancy has been issued, Landlord shall diligently complete any punchlist items and employ its best efforts to secure a Permanent Certificate of Occupancy and acknowledge that certain punch list items (e.g., landscaping) may not be completed at the time of delivery of the Premises, but that Tenant shall accrue possession so long as a Temporary Certificate of Occupancy (provided the Temporary Certificate of Occupancy allows Tenant to move into and occupy the Premises) is obtained and subject to Landlord proceeding with due diligence to promptly complete the punch list items.
+After the Temporary Certificate of Occupancy has been issued, Landlord shall diligently complete any punchlist items and employ its best efforts to secure a Permanent Certificate of Occupancy as soon as possible.
+The parties understand and acknowledge that certain punch list items (e.g., landscaping) may not be completed at the time of delivery of the Premises, but that Tenant shall accept possession so long as a Temporary Certificate of Occupancy (provided the Temporary Certificate of Occupancy allows Tenant to move into and occupy the Premises) is obtained and subject to Landlord proceeding with due diligence to promptly complete the punch list items.